 Along the way, you’ll be amazed by the sheer force of the water flowing within the mountain, rather than falling from outside like most waterfalls.
 To assist you in moving around safely, there are plenty of rails and stair handles.
 Trümmelbach Falls reminded me a bit of Rosenlaui Glacier Gorge, where thunderous water flows from glaciers.
 Visiting this place was an amazing experience.

-Those over the age of 4 who are able to walk up and down stairs with ease should definitely visit this place.
-Definitely, Trümmelbach Falls is one of the most beautiful places I’ve ever seen in Switzerland.
+Those over the age of 4 who can walk up and down stairs with ease should visit this place.
+Trümmelbach Falls is one of the most beautiful places I’ve ever seen in Switzerland.

 How to Get to Trümmelbach Falls

 The easiest way to get to Trümmelbach Falls is to go by bus or by car.
 There is a parking lot located right next to Trümmelbach Falls.